evkx/evkx.github.io/content/models/genesis/gv60/GV60_Sport/_index.md

 The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
 (4,4%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 481 to 454 km (299-282 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 15.4kWh/100km for the basic version and 16.3kWh/100km for the top trim version for the WLTP standard test.
+ The [WLTP range](../../../../guides/understandingrange/wltp/) is 470 km (292 mi).
+The consumption is 15.7kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76%, resulting in an actual charge speed, including time loss, of 152kW.
 Each charge session would take 22 minutes and 59 seconds.